twomice/civicrm-website-org/README.md

 **Note:** you should not make UI configuration changes on test that you want to keep as it is getsover written with / synced from prod from time to time.

+#Syncing to test and local environments

+Syncing to www-test and local development environments is done in the standard way (mysqldump and restore the databases and rsync/copy the files).
+You should not need to worry about backing up the www-test database because no important data should be stored there (see development workflow above).

 #Local development environments

 You can develop locally as long as you are not storing any unencrypted personal data in your local development environment.